About Frontend Dogma

 Absolutely.
 Please reach out by sending an email or a direct message on Mastodon.

-To propose links to be featured on Frontend Dogma, you can also try the unofficial front matter generator to file an issue together with the generated files (the repository for frontenddogma.com is temporarily private).
+To propose links to be featured on Frontend Dogma, you can also try the secret front matter generator to file an issue together with the generated files (the repository for frontenddogma.com is temporarily private).

 And, as mentioned above, if you’re writing a book related to frontend development and are looking for a publisher, let’s talk more over email as well.